Oliver2552/Visualzing_AirBnb_NYC_Trends/README.md

 Each of the 5 key points above we're actioned with their own visualization.
 In addition, we've allowed for filtering, allowing users to drilldown on details that matter to them most.

+Our dashboard can be seen in the 'TableauPresentationOption2AirbnbAmirmansourOliver.pdf' file.
+Should you wish to download the interactive tableau workbook version, it can be seen in the

 ## Results
 As a whole, we noticed that: